Last updated on August 20th, 2019

-After seeing a few pictures of the Shadow Falls Waterfall, I knew I had to go.
-It reminded me of the falls you see on the Road to Hana in Hawaii where the water falls off the cliff side.
+After seeing a few pictures of the Shadow Falls Waterfall in St. Paul, I knew I had to go.
+It reminded me of the falls you see on the Road to Hana in Hawaii where the waterfalls off the cliffside.
 Here the water is originating from a fresh spring and dumps into the Mississippi River.
-The best part is you can get behind the falls.
+The best part, this hidden waterfall allows you to get behind the falls.
+All this without the crowds of Minnehaha Falls in Minneapolis.

 When I convinced my husband to go, we did not realize what we were getting ourselves into.
 Unlike most of my adventures, there is little information on these falls.
-The waterfall is in Shadow Falls Park in St. Paul MN.
+The waterfall is in Shadow Falls Park in St Paul MN.
 Getting to the park is easy enough.
-Finding the falls is another story.
+Finding the waterfall is another story.
+It ended up being one of the best hiking trips in Minnesota.

 We are from the west side of the cities so St. Paul is not a place we regularly visit.
 Driving along the Mississippi River Road was stunning.
-The views are amazing along the river front.
-Parking is on Summit and Mississippi River Road.
+The views are amazing along the riverfront.
+Parking can be found right on Summit Road and Mississippi River Road.

-To get there; travel along the walking path to where it bends.
+To get to the Shadow Falls, travel along the walking path to where it bends.
 You will notice a dirt path through the woods with a warning to ice climbers.
 This is the safest path.
 There are other ways to get down to the falls too, but those are not as safe.
 As we were looking for this hidden entrance, my husband joked that he felt like we were one of those Amazing Race.
 We were the team that walked in a random direction without knowing where we were going.
 Cut out the guessing and use this map.
+It details exactly where to park and how to get to the falls trail.

 This part of the journey was the most challenging.
 Mostly because we were traversing a muddy hillside with two small children.
 Being it was fall, the leaves masked a lot of the mud.
 What I found amazing was how well our children listened to us the whole time.
 I have to figure out how to bottle this up for home.
 Take your time getting down.
 It’s worth the effort.

 At the bottom, my husband didn’t want us to go any closer.
-There appeared to be no way to avoid the mud between the falls and us.
+There was no way to avoid the mud between the falls and us.
 I took one look at him and said, “I came all this way… I’m going for it!”
 He stayed back with the kids.
-I am so glad I didn’t listen to him because Shadow Falls are amazing.
+I am so glad I didn’t listen to him because Shadow Falls is amazing.
 There was even space for you to get behind the falls.
 Take your time and just enjoy it before climbing back up.

 Getting up was another challenge.
-We found a couple different ways to get back up that did not need us to go over the entire stream again.
+We found a couple of different ways to get back up that did not need us to go over the entire stream again.
 It comprised of going straight up a slippery ravine.
-The best part was I was in charge of helping my two-year-old up.
+The best part was, I was in charge of helping my two-year-old up.
 He thought it was so funny whenever I would pick him up and put him down over a big step up.
 It was so fun he didn’t want to climb anymore.
-Here I am, trying not to go down the mudslide and he demands to be thrown to the next location.
-We made it up with no one falling!
-Worthy to make my list of the Six Stunning Waterfalls Near Minneapolis.
-If you are looking for some more waterfall outside of the Twin Cities, check out Waterfalls of Minnesota’s North Shore and More, Expanded Second Edition: A Guide for Hikers, Sightseers and Romantics.
+Here I am, trying not to slip down the mudslide and he demands to be thrown to the next location.
+We made it up with no one falling thankfully!

 Springtime equals more water, more mud.